1VikashChoudhary/My-Diary/terms.md

-# Terms of Service for My Diary
+# Terms of Service for Life Diary

 **Effective Date:** 22 March 2026

 ## 1. Acceptance of Terms

-By using My Diary, you agree to these Terms.
+By using Life Diary , you agree to these Terms.

 ## 2. Use of Service